-- (a) Arranging deals in financial instruments; and - (b) Advising on financial instruments.
+- (a) Arranging deals in financial instruments; - (b) Advising on financial instruments; and - (c) Arranging Credit and Advising on Credit.

-- When undertaking either of the regulated investment services listed under Rule AU-1.1.17, Category 3 investment firms: - (a) Must be independent; - (b) May not hold any client assets; and - (c) Must refrain from receiving any fees or commissions from any party other than the client. - AU-1.1.18A In assessing the independence of a Category 3 investment firm, the CBB will take into account that the regulated investment services offered are not limited to financial instruments of a related party. - AU-1.1.18B For the purpose of Paragraph AU-1.1.18A, a related party of a Category 3 investment firm includes: - (a) A controller of the Category 3 investment firm as defined in Module GR; - (b) A close link of the Category 3 investment firm as defined in Module GR; - (c) An associate of a controller as defined in Module GR; - (d) The extended family of a controller including a father, mother, father-in-law, mother-in-law, brother, sister, brother-in-law, sister-in-law, or grandparent; - (e) A corporate entity, whether or not licensed or incorporated in Bahrain, where any of the persons identified in Sub-Paragraphs (c) and (d) is a Director or would be considered a controller were the definition of controller set out in Paragraph GR-5.2.1 applied to that corporate entity; and - (f) An investment provider with whom the Category 3 investment firm has an 'agency' relationship (tied agent).
+When undertaking either of the regulated investment services listed under Rule AU-1.1.17, Category 3 investment firms:

+- (a) Must be independent; - (b) May not hold any client assets; - (c) Must refrain from receiving any fees or commissions from any party other than the client; and - (d) Must not have an 'agency' relationship (tied agent) with an investment provider. - AU-1.1.18A In assessing the independence of a Category 3 investment firm, the CBB will take into account the regulated investment services offered in relation to financial instruments of a related party. - AU-1.1.18B For the purpose of Paragraph AU-1.1.18A, a related party of a Category 3 investment firm includes: - (a) A controller of the Category 3 investment firm as defined in Module GR; - (b) A close link of the Category 3 investment firm as defined in Module GR; - (c) An associate of a controller as defined in Module GR; - (d) The extended family of a controller including a father, mother, father-in-law, mother-in-law, brother, sister, brother-in-law, sister-in-law, or grandparent; - (e) A corporate entity, whether or not licensed or incorporated in Bahrain, where any of the persons identified in Sub-Paragraphs (c) and (d) is a Director or would be considered a controller were the definition of controller set out in Paragraph GR-5.2.1 applied to that corporate entity; and - (f) (This Subparagraph has been deleted).